-Choosing and Implementing Responses
+Choosing and Implementing Responses.

-All types of responses to SLR, including protection, accommodation, EbA, advance and retreat, have important and synergistic roles to play in an integrated and sequenced response to SLR (high confidence).
-Hard protection and advance (building into the sea) are economically efficient in most urban contexts facing land scarcity (high confidence), but can lead to increased exposure in the long term.
-Where sufficient space is available, EbA can both reduce coastal risks and provide multiple other benefits (medium confidence).
-Accommodation such as flood proofing buildings and EWS for ESL events are often both low-cost and highly cost-efficient in all contexts (high confidence).
-Where coastal risks are already high, and population size and density are low, or in the aftermath of a coastal disaster, retreat may be especially effective, albeit socially, culturally and politically challenging. {4.4.2.2, 4.4.2.3, 4.4.2.4, 4.4.2.5, 4.4.2.6, 4.4.3}
+All types of responses to sea-level rise, including protection, accommodation, ecosystem-based adaptation, advance and retreat, have important and synergistic roles to play in an integrated and sequenced response to sea-level rise (high confidence).
+Hard protection and advance (building into the sea) is economically efficient in most urban contexts facing land scarcity (high confidence), but can lead to increased exposure in the long term.
+Where sufficient space is available, ecosystem-based adaptation can both reduce coastal risks and provide multiple other benefits (medium confidence).
+Accommodation such as flood-proofing buildings and early warning systems for ESL events are often both low-cost and highly costefficient in all contexts (high confidence).
+Where coastal risks are already high, and population size and density are low, or in the aftermath of a coastal disaster, retreat may be especially effective, albeit socially, culturally, and politically challenging (4.4.2.2, 4.4.2.3, 4.4.2.4, 4.4.2.5, 4.4.2.6, 4.4.3).

-Technical limits to hard protection are expected to be reached under high emission scenarios (RCP8.5) beyond 2100 (high confidence) and biophysical limits to EbA may arise during the 21st century, but economic and social barriers arise well before the end of the century (medium confidence).
+Technical limits to hard protection are expected to be reached under high emission scenarios (RCP8.5) beyond 2100 (high confidence) and biophysical limits to ecosystem-based adaptation may arise during the 21st century, but economic and social barriers arise well before (medium confidence).
 Economic challenges to hard protection increase with higher sea levels and will make adaptation unaffordable before technical limits are reached (high confidence).
-Drivers other than SLR are expected to contribute more to biophysical limits of EbA.
+Drivers other than SLR are expected to contribute more to biophysical limits of ecosystem-based adaptation.
 For corals, limits may be reached during this century, due to ocean acidification and ocean warming, and for tidal wetlands due to pollution and infrastructure limiting their inland migration.
 Limits to accommodation are expected to occur well before limits to protection occur.
 Limits to retreat are uncertain, reflecting research gaps.
-Social barriers (including governance challenges) to adaptation are already encountered. {4.4.2.2, 4.4.2.3, 4.4.2.3.2, 4.4.2.5, 4.4.2.6, 4.4.3, Cross-Chapter Box 9}
+Social barriers (i.e., governance challenges) to adaptation are already encountered (4.4.2.2, 4.4.2.3., 4.4.2.3.2, 4.4.2.5, 4.4.2.6, 4.4.3., Cross-Chapter Box 9).

-Choosing and implementing responses to SLR presents society with profound governance challenges and difficult social choices, which are inherently political and value laden (high confidence).
-The large uncertainties about post 2050 SLR, and the substantial impact expected, challenge established planning and decision making practises and introduce the need for coordination within and between governance levels and policy domains.
+Choosing and implementing responses to sea level rise presents society with profound governance challenges and difficult social choices, which are inherently political and value-laden (high confidence).
+The large uncertainties about post 2050 SLR, and the substantial impact expected, challenge established planning and decision-making practises and introduce the need for coordination within and between governance levels and policy domains.
 SLR responses also raise equity concerns about marginalising those most vulnerable and could potentially spark or compound social conflict (high confidence).
-Choosing and implementing responses is further challenged through a lack of resources, vexing trade-offs between safety, conservation and economic development, multiple ways of framing the 'sea level rise problem', power relations, and various coastal stakeholders having conflicting interests in the future development of heavily used coastal zones (high confidence). {4.4.2, 4.4.3}
+Choosing and implementing responses is further challenged through a lack of resources, vexing trade-offs between safety, conservation and economic development, multiple ways of framing the "SLR problem", power relations, and various coastal stakeholders having conflicting interests in the future development of heavily used coastal zones (high confidence) (4.4.2, 4.4.3).